What is Domestic Violence?

-Intimate partner violence (IPV), is physical, emotional, sexual, or financial abuse between two people in an intimate relationship.
+Domestic violence is physical, emotional, sexual, verbal, psychological, or financial abuse between two people in a current or former intimate relationship.
 This may include either current or former spouses or dating partners.
-It is not restricted to heterosexual relationships and may occur in any racial or social economic settings.
-Intimate partner violence can be one isolated event or long-term abuse characterized by emotional, sexual, or physical trauma.
+It is not restricted to heterosexual relationships and may occur in any racial or socio-economic settings.
+Domestic violence can be one isolated event or long-term abuse characterized by emotional, sexual or physical trauma.

-- Physical abuse is when a person hurts, or attempts to hurt, a partner of any kind by aggressive or painful attacks on their partner.
-This may include striking, kicking, burning, pushing, shoving, or any other physical assault.
+- Physical abuse is when a person hurts, or attempts to hurt a partner of any kind by aggressive or painful attacks on their partner.
+This may include striking, kicking, burning, pushing, choking, shoving, pinching, slapping or any other physical assault.

-- Sexual abuse is forcing or coercing a partner into sex, unwanted touching, or even sexual accusations, without their partner's consent.
+- Sexual abuse is forcing or coercing a partner into sex, unwanted touching, or even sexual accusations or threats, without the partner's consent.

 - Threats of physical or sexual abuse include the use of words, gestures, weapons, or other means to communicate the intent to cause harm.

-Not all injuries are physical, IPV can also be, or cause:
+Not all injuries are physical -- Domestic violence can also be, or cause:

 - Emotional harm, low self-esteem